 We all know our feline friends are partial to a bit fish now and then but who would have thought that they’d actually go ahead and open a sushi restaurant.
-This quirky online 5 reel, 25 payline at Wizard comes with bonus rounds, free spins and all the familiar items of your favourite sushi house.
+This quirky 5 reel, 25 payline free online slots with bonuses comes with bonus rounds, free spins and all the familiar items of your favourite sushi house.

 About the Developer